Panikola/guestbook/readme.md

 * Change token in "Authorized requests" folder auth property
 * Log in user in browser with email and password

-Now you can make requests in Postman and monitor notifications in browser
+Make requests in Postman and monitor notifications in browser

+[site-url]/horizon/ monitor redis queues